ButterCMS Logo

 }

-A class and method should have just one responsibility this makes software implementation easy and intercepts any unforeseen side effects that might arise due to changes that might occur in the future.
+A class and method should have just one responsibility.
+This makes software implementation easier and intercepts any unforeseen side effects that may occur due to future changes.

 public function getTransactionAttribute()